-The adjudicator didn't give us speaker-by-speaker feedback
+The adjudicator didn't give us speaker-by-speaker or individual feedback

-The adjudicator penalised us for all our mistakes but ignored the mistakes of the other team
+The adjudicator penalised us for all our mistakes, but ignored the mistakes of the other team

 Adjudicators keep telling us different things.
-When we are given feedback we change our debating style but then the next adjudicator tells us the opposite of what the first one said.
+When we are given feedback we change our debating style, but then the next adjudicator tells us the opposite of what the first one said.

 All adjudicators have received the same training and are told to apply the same set of rules to each debate.
-Differences of opinion still can occur, which is shown in the finals series when a panel of adjudicators produces a "split" result.
-This is because adjudicators are only human!

 There aren't any "golden rules" that apply to debating - the function of the adjudicator is to look a range of factors in determining which team was the most persuasive.
 It is extremely rare that any one individual factor will alone determine the outcome of a debate.
 In every debate, both teams will have different strengths and weaknesses, and the adjudicator must engage in a balancing act to decide which factors were more decisive.